levontumanyan/Cgames/README.md

 Arrow key opposite to your current direction will reduce the speed

 ## Todos
+- when the snake's head at first gets generated near the border, make sure the direction does not point towards that border
+- make the initial direction random
 - add a highest score capability for the game to track across sessions
 - add emoji support ( utf-8 ) - lncursesw looks like is a bit more complicated in terms of dependencies.
 Users will have to install it separately and I am not happy with that approach.